skyf0cker/revenge/README.md

 ## Features

-- Encrypt a folder into a single binary file.
+* Encrypt a folder into a single binary file.
-- Decrypt an encrypted binary file back into a folder.
+* Decrypt an encrypted binary file back into a folder.
+* Split an encrypted binary file into chunks.
+* Reveal binary chunks back into the original file.
-- Generate and use a 256-bit AES encryption key.
+* Generate and use a 256-bit AES encryption key.

 ## Requirements

-- Python 3.x
+* Python 3.x
-- `revenge` module (Ensure you have this module installed or replace it with your own implementation)
+* `revenge` module (Ensure you have this module installed or replace it with your own implementation)

 ## Installation